blacksph3re/loginservice/README.md

 # Loginservice

 This should be the login server of a microservice application.
 The login server has at it's core a tiny user db with just username, email and password and a token system.
+The API can be found [here](https://loginservice.docs.apiary.io/)

 ## Token system